security-notes/infobyte-faraday-wiki/Backup.md

 Saving backups is always a good choice, whether it is to keep data safe or to share with others.

-## Faraday configuration and evidence
+## Faraday configuration and evidence backup
 Faraday server stores configuration, processed reports and saves evidence in the directory .faraday.
 Remember to do a backup of the .faraday directory of the user running faraday-server.py.